Skip to main content

 • You are apprehensive about taking chemistry and not confident in your math skills

 CHEM 6A, 6B, 6C (General Chemistry) is a three-quarter sequence intended for science and engineering majors.
 These lower-division Chemistry courses often serve as pre-requisites for upper-division courses in a variety of majors.
 CHEM 7L or 7LM will fulfill the general chemistry lab requirement.
+You must place into MATH 10A/20A to enroll in CHEM 6A.

 CHEM 6AH, 6BH, 6CH (General Chemistry Honors) devotes more time to explaining the “why” of chemistry, its underlying physical nature, and theoretical considerations.
 These courses provide you with a much broader picture of chemical science, with an emphasis on the physics and mathematics behind it.
 As such, the sequence uses a different textbook and covers topics in a slightly different order compared to the CHEM 6ABC course sequence.
 Chemistry 6CH will also examine topics such as Forensics, Materials, and Instrumentation, and may include a capstone project, which are not required in the ‘regular’ sequence.
+If you have AP/IB credit for the general chemistry series and need the course credit for pre-med purposes, this is a good option for you.

 You can find more details about these and all of our Chemistry courses here.